 You will need to let the trustee's attorney know about you setting up the land trust before doing so.
-Although the property will be in your name for a little bit, and there will be a record of it, but not for long and you will still be able to benefit from having a land trust for your property and assets.
+Although the property will be in your name for a little while, there won't be a record of it for long.
+Still, you will still be able to benefit from having a land trust for your property and assets.

-Who do you choose, a private one, such as a friend or family member, or do you decide to go with a bank or other institution?
+Who do you choose, a friend or family member, or a bank or other institution?
 This can be hard at first but once you weigh the pros and cons of each choice you have, you will have a much better way to choose the right one for your property and most important assets.

-Once you choose who will be your land trust, you will then need to have your attorney draw up the documents for you.
+Once you choose who will be your trustee, you will then need to have your attorney draw up the documents for you.
 You can also do this yourself by downloading them from the Internet, printing them out, and having the individual or institution fill out and sign the documents.
 The documents you need include the agreement between you and your trustee, and then a copy of the title of the property or assets.

 Once you have these documents, you and your land trust will have to fill them out and sign them.
 Now you have your land trust, which protects you and provides you with the privacy you need and want.